 This isn’t meant to downplay the recovery process after a pinhole procedure.
 Patients usually experience some swelling in the gums.
 They also experience mild pain while the soft tissue in their mouth heals.
 However, people who suffer from severe gum disease usually find the pain bearable and the procedure worthwhile.
-They see results almost immediately after the treatment is complete.
+They see results immediately after the treatment is complete.
 Compared to other surgical procedures, a pinhole procedure for receding gums is comparatively less painful and are more convenient for the patient.

 At-home aftercare isn’t as complicated as it is following grafting procedures.
 Even so, your dentist will advise you to give your teeth and gums a little tender loving care.
 You may need to avoid brushing for a short period of time while healing.
 Most patients may return to their normal diet after complete healing, but some find it more pleasant to avoid any foods that irritate their gums for a few days.

 Of course, no procedure suits every patient.
 Your dentist conducts a thorough examination before recommending pinhole or any other procedure.

 Benefits Of Pinhole Procedure For Treating Receding Gums